Ultrasonic Testing

 How Ultrasonic Testing is Employed

 To measure the thickness or internal structure of a test piece, ultrasonic NDT employs high frequency sound waves that surpass the upper limits of human hearing (within the range of 500kHz to 20,000 kHz).
 The sound waves will reflect off of the flaws in material in certain predictable ways.
 An ultrasonic flaw detector both generates and processes ultrasonic signals that are then displayed as a graphical waveform that can be interpreted by a trained operator.
+The nature of high frequency sound waves is that they are highly directional and will travel through material such as steel or plastic until they hit another medium, at which point they disperse and some of the waves reflect back to the detector.

 An operator is able to compare characteristic reflection and dispersion patterns from a baseline ‘good’ part to the patterns of a potential ‘flawed’ test piece.
 The analysis of these reflections can be used to determine thickness of a test piece as well as find cracks and other flaws.